Hermann Rauschning: Authenticity of Hitler Speaks

-Hitler’s orders for the Holocaust include but are not exclusive to the Commissar Order, as most articulations of his orders in this domain were channeled through Göring, Himmler and Heydrich.
-Ruins of gas-chambers have been found at the concentration camps where they were said to have existed.
-Human remains in these areas are found frequently even discovered up to the present.
-GeneralPlan Ost is quite adequately documented, nevermind the reams and reams of transport documentation or the minutes of the Wannsee Conference.
-The SS funded itself from expropriation in the east and elsewhere as is well-known.
-Quite literally hundreds of ton of ashes have been found and abundantly documented.
-The eagerness of Hänel’s cohort to dismiss such evidence should be weighed when his critique of Rauschning is considered.

 As one of the first former Nazi insiders to criticize Hitler's plan for world domination and the expulsion of Jews, many of Rauschning's most sceptical adversaries have been led by "revisionist historians gathered around David Irving," who by 1988 was regarded as a proponent of Holocaust denial.
 In an unsuccessful 2000 libel case, Irving was discredited after he had falsified historical facts in an effort to advance his theory that the Holocaust never happened, where Judge Charles Gray concluded that Irving was "an active Holocaust denier; that he is anti-Semitic and racist and that he associates with right wing extremists who promote neo-Nazism."

 The Encyclopedia of the Third Reich also considers that "the research of the Swiss educator Wolfgang Hänel has made it clear that the 'conversations' were mostly free inventions."
 In his biography of Hitler, Ian Kershaw wrote: "I have on no single occasion cited Hermann Rauschning's Hitler Speaks, a work now regarded to have so little authenticity that it is best to disregard it altogether."

 Other historians have not been convinced by Hänel′s research.
 David Redles criticized Hänel′s method, which he said consisted ofpoint[ing] out similarities in phrasing of quotations from other individuals in Rauschning's other books... and those attributed to Hitler in The Voice of Destruction [i.e. Hitler Speaks].
 If the two are even remotely similar Hänel concludes that the latter must be concoctions.
 However, the similarities, which are mostly slight, could be for a number of reasons.... [they] need not stem from Rauschning's attempt at forgery.